BrinPereira/Independent-Projects/Trees/readme.txt

-1) Preorder, inorder , postorder traversal  using recursion.
+1) Preorder, inorder , postorder , levelorder traversal  using recursion.
 2) Count no. of nodes using recursion
 3) Find height of the tree
 4) find the largest element in the binary tree